Joey-Robinson/SweetestSouthernCreations/readme.md

 # Version Five - La Version Finale:

-[Version Five.](http://sweetestsoutherncreations.com/) Current and final* version of this project.
+[Version Five - The Final Version](http://sweetestsoutherncreations.com/) Current and final* version of this project.
 This took some time to do, as I wasn't too sure what I wanted to do or what I wanted coming out of this.
+Going into this, I wanted something simple that made use of heavy (relative) use of JavaScript.
+I think I accomplished that here.
+Not only that, but I feel like I was finally able to convey my idea(s) down and make something that I'm super proud of.

+Despite my feelings of apathy in prior iterations, I felt fairly motivated with this.
+I also took my time.
+Not just with this version, but with this project as a whole.
+200+ commits and several iterations later is all it took for me to get it right. :smiley:

+Some notes: Every version of this made use of CSS Grid.
+In prior iterations, even using React on 1-2 version, the use of JavaScript wasn't as prevalent as it is here.
+I wanted to cut out some of the excessive usage of HTML, so JS was (in my mind) the way to go.
+Also, I feel like I could have used less S/CSS overall.